0WhoAmI/FilmHarbor/README.md

 1. Clone the repository to your local machine: git clone https://github.com/0WhoAmI/FilmHarbor.git

-2.Navigate to the project directory: cd FilmHarbor
+2. Navigate to the project directory: cd FilmHarbor

-3.Install the project dependencies: npm install
+3. Install the project dependencies: npm install

-4.Start the development server: ng serve
+4. Start the development server: ng serve

-5.Open your web browser and go to http://localhost:4200 to access FilmHarbor.
+5. Open your web browser and go to http://localhost:4200 to access FilmHarbor.
 Usage

 Sign up for an account or log in if you already have one.